 A few years back, some studies reported that not wearing a bra causes the breasts to sag rapidly.
 However, a later revelation stated that the study did not cover a larger age group of women.
 It also failed to consider many factors which add to breast sagging such as age, genetics, pregnancy, etc. Because of gravity, breasts will tend to sag in most cases.
 It is completely normal and doesn’t affect your health.

 However, it is possible that not wearing a bra cause back pain in some cases.
 This depends on a person’s body.
 If you find wearing a bra comfortable because it helps prevent aches, you should continue wearing one.
-However, the lack of a bra will not affect your general health and will not be the cause for the drooping or sagging of your breasts.
+However, the lack of a bra will not affect your general health and will not be the cause of the drooping or sagging of your breasts.

 Wearing A Bra Causes Cancer

 A few years back, a notion spread around that the underwire in bras affects the lymphatic system, increasing the risk of breast cancer.
 Since then, numerous doctors and health experts have emphasized that wearing or not wearing a bra has no correlation with the risk of breast cancer.
-The American Cancer Society even pointed that the study which made this claim initially failed to follow several protocols in their research and provided baseless evidence.
+The American Cancer Society even pointed out that the study which made this claim initially failed to follow several protocols in their research and provided baseless evidence.

 If you do decide to go braless, it is important you do it for the right reasons.
 Know that wearing a bra does not come in the way of your lymphatic system at all, thus making it impossible for it to cause breast cancer.